 Let’s see how they did.

 Despite the fact that it isn’t the most original idea in the world, it works enough to keep you at least somewhat interested throughout the game.
-While you won’t get too many “body surfing down skyscrapers while Dante shoots down one thousand missile” moments, it’s nice to see Capcom and Ninja Theory at least attempt some sort of cohesive story here.
+While you won’t get too many “body surfing down skyscrapers while Dante shoots down one thousand missile” moments, Capcom and Ninja Theory attempt to form a cohesive narrative, even if they mostly fail at it.
+Characters fall flat, their motivations are spotty at best, and there’s no real development, to the point where they just kind of do things just to do them out of the blue.

 As a result, the “90s action movie” feel of the series is absent here, which both works for and against the new entry as a whole.
-My only real issue with the narrative in general is that sometimes in the middle of the game the pacing can feel off pretty heavily before it picks up again.
-Overall though, I enjoyed it.
+My real issue with the narrative in general is that sometimes in the middle of the game the pacing can feel off pretty heavily before it picks up again.

 But what about Dante?
 The main source of controversy himself, Mr. Tall Dark and Handsome?